Create Config

 +3.6% vs. 2020

-This figure measures the percent of Wisconsin startups that are still active after one year.
+This figure measures the % of Wisconsin startups that are still active after one year.
+A higher survival rate indicates a more favorable business climate or ecosystem that enables new enterprises to thrive, adapt, and endure over time.
 This figure was stagnant from 2016-2020.

 View Data